MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-fetchxml-filter-records.md

 ---
-title: "Use FetchXML query to filter records | MicrosoftDocs"
+title: Use FetchXML query to filter records | MicrosoftDocs
-description: "This article discusses how to download the FetchXML query and edit it in the configuration management tool."
+description: This article discusses how to download the FetchXML query and edit it in the configuration management tool.
 author: neeranelli
 ms.author: nenellim
 ms.reviewer: nenellim
+ms.service: dynamics-365
 ms.topic: how-to
 ms.date: 12/15/2022
 ms.custom: bap-template